Greenlandicsmiley/dhcpDialog/CONTRIBUTING.md

 ## Operating system support

-To add support for a new operating system, create a new issue with title: "Distribution Request: [_Distribution_]"
+To request support for a new operating system, create a new issue with title: "Distribution Request: [_Distribution_]"

 Information needed to add the distribution: